LimZiJia/tp/docs/UserGuide.md

 ### Getting client call list: `leads`
-Sorts the clients based on the predicted next time of housekeeping.
+Generates a list of leads by sorting the clients based on the predicted next time of housekeeping.
+Clients with predicted next housekeeping date which is in the future will not be included.

 Format: `leads`